subsquid/docs/docs/sdk/reference/processors/evm-batch/field-selection.md

 }
 ```

 The `l1BlockNumber` field can only be requested for networks from [this list](/subsquid-network/reference/networks/#l1-fields-availability).
-Requesting it for other networks may cause the HTTP 500 responses.
+Requesting it for other networks may cause HTTP 500 responses.

 ## A complete example